Gl0dny/dotfiles/Xerolinux/xero-layan-rice/README.md

 ### Your Settings

-The install script will backup some app settings & all system ones before applying and overriding them with new ones, you will be able to restore what you need from the backup, so please do not report that.
-You have been warned.
-In case of any issues please find us on our [Discord](https://discord.gg/5sqxTSuKZu).
-Best of luck !
+The install script will backup some app settings & all system ones before applying and overriding them with new ones, you will be able to restore what you need from the backup.

 ## Script will do the following steps :